mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 **How do I run a Jupyter notebook with a GPU?**

-The cluster web portals offer an option to allocate a GPU to your Jupyter session.
+The ORCD OnDemand web portal offers an option to allocate a GPU to your Jupyter session.

 **Jupyter does not recognize the kernel for my environment.
 What do I do?**